Chart Color Schemes

 One Tree Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-One Tree Hill's dwellings, as recorded in the latest Census, were entirely houses (100.0%) with no other types such as semi-detached units or apartments.
-This contrasts with Adelaide metro's dwelling structure of 83.7% houses and 16.2% other dwellings.
-Home ownership in One Tree Hill was at 49.1%, higher than Adelaide metro, with the remaining properties either mortgaged (46.7%) or rented (4.3%).
-The median monthly mortgage repayment in One Tree Hill was $1,995, above Adelaide metro's average of $1,300.
-Weekly rent in One Tree Hill was $300, compared to Adelaide metro's $265.
-Nationally, One Tree Hill's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $375.
+One Tree Hill's dwelling structure, as per the latest Census, consisted entirely of houses with no other dwellings.
+This contrasts with Adelaide metro's 83.7% houses and 16.2% other dwellings.
+Home ownership in One Tree Hill stood at 49.1%, with mortgaged dwellings at 46.7% and rented ones at 4.3%.
+The median monthly mortgage repayment was $1,995, higher than Adelaide metro's average of $1,300.
+Median weekly rent in One Tree Hill was $300, compared to Adelaide metro's $265.
+Nationally, One Tree Hill's mortgage repayments were higher at $1,995 against the Australian average of $1,863, while rents were lower at $300 versus the national figure of $375.

 Frequently Asked Questions - Housing